The Forks, Winnipeg: 1734–1880

 European fur traders arrived at the site and initiated trade with the local peoples, using the Assiniboine people as fur trade middlemen.

 Europeans arrived by canoe in 1738.
 La Vérendrye erected Fort Rouge, the first of a long line of forts and trading posts erected in the area.
 The Red River Colony and the forts were all established near The Forks.
 The area remained the hub of the fur trade up until the 1880s.
 At that time, grain production became Western Canada's principal industry and the main transportation for that industry was rail rather than waterways.

 From 1760 to 1821, the Hudson's Bay Company (HBC) and North West Company competed for furs.
 Both companies used The Forks to store and ship supplies and furs.
 By 1821, competing fur companies were amalgamated into the HBC.

 1886–1923

 The rail yards of the Northern Pacific and Manitoba Railway Company, the Canadian Northern, the Grand Trunk Pacific Railroad, and the Canadian National Railway were dominant facets of the Forks site, and this era is responsible for some of the buildings still standing at The Forks.

-The Forks Market was formed by joining together the Grand Trunk Pacific Railway stable and the Great Northern Railway stable.
+The Forks Market was formed by joining the Grand Trunk Pacific Railway stable and the Great Northern Railway stable.
 What is now the Johnston Terminal was originally known as the National Cartage Building.

 The Manitoba Children's Museum is housed in what used to be the Northern Pacific and Manitoba Railway Company's Buildings and Bridges (B & B) Buildings.
 Union Station is still in operation.

 Across the Prairies, the Canadian government began actively promoting immigration, settlement, and railway development in the late 1800s.
 The Canadian government erected two immigration sheds at The Forks, each accommodating up to 500 people.